Xonshiz/Hulusubs_dl/ReadMe.md

 2.)
 Some Major Bug Fix.
 (Now, videos with special characters in the title can be ripped, only subs are ripped, and not videos.)

+~~3.)
+Added Vtt2SRT.exe for easy conversion of VTT subs to SRT.
+(Thanx Luiz for sending the link to EXE)~~

 3.)
-Added Vtt2SRT.exe for easy conversion of VTT subs to SRT.
-(Thanx Luiz for sending the link to EXE)
+Removed Vtt2SRT (No more needed).

+4.)
+Re-wrote the whole code for better flow.

+5.)
+Downloaded subs are in SRT format now.

 If you have any queries or want me to make a script to automate something, feel free to drop me an email at : x[at]psychoticelites.com